 Restore Email Sender Status to Healthy

 The most common reason for the downgrade of email sender status is high bounce rate (particularly hard bounces).
 To restore to a healthy email sender status, you must find out what's causing the bounces and eliminate these contacts from the mailing list.
+(See also our articles on purchased lists and preventing spam traps).
 Here are a few things you can do:

 Analyze the recent email reports